coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Actual behavior**
+A clear and concise description of what actually happened.

-**System Details:**
+**System details**
- - Bare Metal/QEMU/AWS/GCP/etc
+ - Bare Metal/QEMU/AWS/GCP/etc.
  - Fedora CoreOS version

-**Ignition Configuration**
+**Ignition config**
-Please attach your FCCT or Ignition configuration used to provision your system.
+Please attach your FCC or Ignition config used to provision your system.
+Be sure to sanitize any private data.
 If not using FCCT to generate your Ignition config, does the Ignition config pass validation using [ignition-validate](https://coreos.github.io/ignition/getting-started/#config-validation)?

-**Additional context**
+**Additional information**
-Add any other context about the problem here.
+Add any other information about the problem here.